KhansaSikandar/WRO-future-engineers-/README.md

 WRO Future Engineers team
 <img width="1707" height="282" alt="image" src="https://github.com/user-attachments/assets/364d4321-6f78-4c3f-8aa7-bb45c94accdb" />

-This repository provides information and knowledge regarding the ongoing progress, evolution, and development of our self-driving robot vehicle, which was created and coded by us, Maryum and Hamad and Khalifa, as participants in the Future Engineers 2025 division of the World Robot Olympiad (WRO).
+This repository documents the journey, advancements, and continuous development of our self-driving robot vehicle, designed and programmed by Maryum, Hamad, and Khalifa.
+Our project is part of the Future Engineers 2025 division in the World Robot Olympiad (WRO).

 <img width="676" height="604" alt="image" src="https://github.com/user-attachments/assets/af796fcb-390a-4446-ab57-0e5d899936ee" />

-The World Robot Olympiad (WRO) is a prestigious international robotics competition that ignites the imaginations of students worldwide.
-It challenges participants to showcase their creativity, problem-solving skills, and technical prowess in designing and programming robots for a variety of tasks and challenges.
+The World Robot Olympiad (WRO) is a globally recognized robotics competition that inspires students to push the boundaries of innovation.
+It provides a platform for young minds to demonstrate their technical expertise, creative thinking, and problem-solving abilities through the design and programming of robots to complete diverse challenges.

-One of the most dynamic categories within WRO is the Future Engineers category.
-Here, participants are tasked with developing innovative solutions to real-world problems using robotics and automation.
-This category serves as a breeding ground for future innovators, encouraging students to think critically and creatively, laying the groundwork for a new generation of engineers and technologists.
+Among the most forward-thinking divisions is Future Engineers, where teams are encouraged to develop robotic and automated solutions to real-world problems.
+This category nurtures future innovators by promoting critical thinking, originality, and engineering skills, preparing participants to become the next generation of tech pioneers.

-This year, the Future Engineers category presents an exciting challenge: creating a self-driving car.
-This challenge pushes participants to explore the cutting edge of robotics, adding layers of complexity and innovation to an already thrilling competition.
+For 2025, the Future Engineers challenge focuses on designing and building a self-driving vehicle.
+This theme encourages teams to explore advanced concepts in robotics, introducing new layers of complexity, autonomy, and creativity, making it one of the most exciting categories in the competition.

-Watch the challenge explanation video!!!!!

 # OUR ROBOT